skellis46/finger-pointing-moon/project overview.md

 - 1 x 0.6 PI (Ellis)
 - 1 x 0.5 RA (TBC)
 - 1 x research consultant (Lalitarāja?)

 ## hybrid method

-Primarily a first and second person investigation. <https://thesystemsthinker.com/first-second-and-third-person-research-in-practice/>
+- Primarily a first person investigation:[^1st] to grapple with first person experiences in, through and around the body (my body) – to fully wrestle with the uncertainty and unsayable experiences that carve into our flesh
+- creative practice-research fieldwork
+- history, philosophy
+- qualitative research through ethnographic conversations

-1. practice-as-research fieldwork through three distinct practices
+1. practice-research _fieldwork_ through three distinct practices (all based on the premise that we understand through doing (Ingold here?):

-    a) experientially rich movement: that which cannot be described or known (with research consultant: what can't be said? then what remains? (name for such a method?)) - from the perspective of doing.
-Dance and choreographic practices are paradigmatic in this case:
->Choreography is a corporeal passage in which the body is both a question and an inaccessible answer.
-Choreography is the indecipherable language of bodies presented for interpretation.
-In choreography the negative comes into presence: the unseen shimmers, the unheard whispers, the unfelt is caressed and we intuit the unknown.[@heathfield_what_2011]
+    a) high resolution experiences through movement: what is unsayable? what is unknowable? what remains?
+Dance and choreographic practices are paradigmatic in this method, because "The body is both a question and an inaccessible answer ... [where] the unseen shimmers, the unheard whispers, the unfelt is caressed and we intuit the unknown."[^heath2011]

-    b) solitary practice (leadership focused) - "doubts, or questions, or even just difficulties ... can only be found within--without distractions, without peer pressure, in solitude." -- [@deresiewicz_solitude_2010 np]
+    b) solitary practice (leadership focused): one hour daily in solitude and silence - "doubts, or questions, or even just difficulties ... can only be found within--without distractions, without peer pressure, in solitude".[^deres2010] This component is speculative and unknown.
+It's a wildcard.

     c) collecting practice called "unforgettable experiences": collecting hand-written notes/letters of others about memories of watching dance/performance.
 Key: analogue, experience of watching (v 'doing' in 'a' above)

-2. literature and field review: analysis of past and present through published materials (RA heavily responsible)
+2. literature and field review: analysis of past and present through published materials (RA is primarily responsible)

+3. cross-disciplinary case studies/interviews:
+    + leadership/epistemics/uncertainty/humility/epistemic limits
-3. cross-disciplinary case studies/interviews: leadership/epistemics/uncertainty/humility/epistemic limits -- how to identify these cases?
+    + how to identify these cases?
 Cases ought also to be current practitioners working with PaR -- who would these be? (who are the key figures in dance? (and perhaps beyond).
-Possibilities could be:
+    + Possibilities could be:
         + Bob and Lee
         + Henk Borgdorff
         + Michael Schwab
         + Carol Brown
         + Paul Magee
+        + Wendell Berry
         + what about areas like nursing, or care-based practices?
 Go broader

 - analysis of these various data?
     + cataloguing of collected letters/responses (sorting into various kinds of works, responses, years, etc)
+    + exploration of creative potential of photographs from main practice
 - address climate change in structure/construction of project method and management?

 ## potential partners

+- Dance4
 - Siobhan Davies Dance
+- The Workroom (Glasgow)
 - Yorkshire Dance
-- The Workroom (Glasgow)
 - Chisenhale Dance Space
 - The Place
-- Sadlers Wells
-- continue thinking about this (will depend on how project develops)

 ## potential outputs

-### definite
 - OA desktop documentary exploring PaR epistemic principles (key output)
-    + auxiliary-output: OA film from quiver/unstable work with RC
+    + tied to all three methods
     + auxiliary-output: OA visual trace (e.g. photo series from authentic movement practice with RC - building on work with Shaun McLeod in 2019)
+- website:
+    + tied to 2, 3 and 1
+    a) annotated bibliography
-- website: a) annotated bibliography; b) bi-weekly blog post; c) collecting materials and traces of project
+    b) bi-weekly blog post
+    c) collecting materials and traces of project and the project practices
-- github site for all text materials - radically transparent and OA
+- github site for all text materials: radically transparent and OA
+    + tied to all methods
-- symposium (e.g. using Radhoc’s Unpanel or another Unconference idea[^1])
+- symposium: using Radhoc’s Unpanel or another Unconference idea[^1])
-- materials wall exhibition (similar to Eliasson) -- could be kept up for a while at SDD and even installed in other spaces = resources, insights, notes, images (need to consider how to store this, any copyright issues, broaden beyond practices )
+    + tied to 3, 1 and 2
+- exhibition of analogue "experiences of performance" letters
+    + developed from method 1c
+- _The Unknowable Body_ exhibition:
+    + developed from methods 1, 2 and 3
+    + consists of resources, insights, notes, images
+    + need to consider budget and practicalities for collecting and storing
+    + any copyright issues?
+    + broaden beyond the practices
+    + installed at 2-3 locations: SDD, Dance4, The Workroom
 - journal article: principles of par epistemics
+    + developed from methods 2, 3 and 1

 ### maybe